chantalmaskell/BookManagement/README.md

 ## Prerequisites

-- .NET SDK (version X.X or higher)
+- .NET SDK (version 7.0 or higher)
-- A modern web browser

 ## Technologies Used